techidaily/site-games-able/source/_posts/safe-operating-zones-navigating-gpu-temps.md

  If the integrated fan on your GPU isn't running, the GPU temperatures will soar under any load.
 We're not even talking about putting the GPU under significant stress.
 Merely watching videos and opening a few tabs in your web browser could contribute to a significant temperature increase, which could cause irreparable damage to your GPU.

- You could also consider[setting a custom GPU fan curve](https://www.makeuseof.com/lower-gpu-temperature-custom-fan-curve/) to make sure your GPU fans are turning on effectively and efficiently.
+ You could also consider [setting a custom GPU fan curve](https://www.makeuseof.com/lower-gpu-temperature-custom-fan-curve/) to make sure your GPU fans are turning on effectively and efficiently.

 ### 5\.
 Lower the Room Temperature